NCarson/makefile-for-js/README.md

 * Support for linters.
 * Support for babel.
 * Supports gzipped and minimized targets.
-* Can be modified to support any toolchain.
+* Can be modified to support any tool chain.
 * Build configs are isolated by directory.
 * Supports development and production modes.
 * Is language independent.